Netherlands: Transport

 Mobility on Dutch roads has grown continuously since the 1950s and now exceeds 200 billion km travelled per year, three quarters of which are done by car.
 Around half of all trips in the Netherlands are made by car, 25% by bicycle, 20% walking, and 5% by public transport.

 Road transport

-The Netherlands has one of the densest road networks in the world—much denser than Germany and France, but still not as dense as Belgium.
+The Netherlands has one of the densest road networks in the world.
 The Netherlands has a relatively high uptake of electric vehicles, as the government implemented ambitious policy on both charging infrastructure and tax benefits.
 As of 2019, the Netherlands hosts approximately 30% of all recharging stations in the European Union.
 Moreover, newly sold cars in the Netherlands have on average the lowest CO_{2} emissions in the EU.